-Department of Language Linguistics And Philosophy Language Prize Awarded to the student with the most outstanding academic performance in the following Foundation courses: FD10A, FD14A & UC10B Linguistics Prize Awarded to the most outstanding academic performance in: Linguistics - Level I Formal Linguistics - Level II Non-Formal Linguistics - Level II Formal Linguistics - Level III Non-Formal Linguistics Level III John Reinecke Memorial Prize Awarded to the graduating student with the most outstanding academic performance in Linguistics Philosophy Prize Awarded to the student with the most outstanding academic performance in: Philosophy - Level I Philosophy - Level II Philosophy - Level III Most Outstanding Philosophy Graduate Awarded to the student with the most outstanding academic performance in Philosophy D epartment of Library and Information Studies Alumni Prize Awarded to the most outstanding Level I student Comla Prize Awarded to the most outstanding Level II student Amy Robertson Prize Awarded to the most outstanding Librarianship student Daphne Douglas Prize Awarded to the student who portrays the utmost personal and professional development Dorothy Collings Prize Awarded to the most outstanding graduating student at the: Undergraduate Level Graduate Level Caribbe an Institute Of Media & Communication (CARIMAC) Departmental Prize Awarded to the student with the most outstanding academic performance in each of the following specialization area.
-Broadcasting Skills - Radio Broadcasting Skills - Television Multimedia Production Print and On-line Journalism Public Relations Social Marketing School of Education Departmental Prize Awarded to the student with the most outstanding academic performance in the following areas: Language Education: English Educational Administration (Mona & Open Campus) Literacy Studies (Mona & Moneague) Primary Education History Education Special Education Early Childhood Education School Librarianship Madge Hall Prize Awarded to the student with the most outstanding academic performance in B.Ed 90 credit programme Bachelor of Education Prize Awarded to the student with the most outstanding academic performance at Level II
+Kemlin Laurence Prize Awarded to the student with the most outstanding academic performance in Spanish language and Literature DEPARTME ENT OF LANGUAGE LINGUISTICS AND PHILOSOPHY Language Prize Awarded to the student with the most outstanding academic performance in the following Foundation courses: Linguistics Prize Awarded to the most outstanding academic performance in: Linguistics - Level I Formal Linguistics - Level II Non-Formal Linguistics - Level II Formal Linguistics - Level III Non-Formal Linguistics Level III John Reinecke Memorial Prize Awarded to the graduating student with the most outstanding academic performance in Linguistics Philosophy Prize Awarded to the student with the most outstanding academic performance in: Philosophy - Level I Philosophy - Level II Philosophy - Level III Philosophy Prize Awarded to the student with the most outstanding academic performance in Philosophy Depar tment of Library and Information Studies Alumni Prize Awarded to the most outstanding Level I student Comla Prize Awarded to the most outstanding Level II student Amy Robertson Prize Awarded to the most outstanding Librarianship student Daphne Douglas Prize Awarded to the student who portrays the utmost personal and professional development Dorothy Collings Prize Awarded to the most outstanding graduating student at the: Undergraduate Level Graduate Level CARIBBEAN IN ISTITUTE OF MEDIA & COMMUNICATION (CARIMAC) Departmental Prize Awarded to the student with the most outstanding academic performance in each of the following specialization area.
+Broadcasting Skills - Radio Broadcasting Skills - Television Multimedia Production Print and On-line Journalism Public Relations Social Marketing INSTITUTE OF CARIBBEAN STUDIES (ICS) James Howard Foundation Prize Awarded to the most outstanding academic performance in Entertainment and Cultural Enterprise Management.
+Stuart Hall Prize Awarded to the most outstanding academic performance in Cultural Studies

-Professor Aubrey Phillips Prize Awarded to the student with the most outstanding academic performance at Level III Bachelor of Education Prize - Online (Open Campus) Awarded to the student with the most outstanding academic performance at Level III B.Ed (Secondary) Distance Education Prize Awarded to the student with the most outstanding academic performance in the Distance programme FACULTY PRIZES & AWARDS Faculty Prize Awarded each year to the top FIVE (5) outstanding full-time students at Levels I and II.
+SCHOOL OF EDUCATION Departmental Prize Awarded to the student with the most outstanding academic performance in the following areas: Madge Hall Prize Awarded to the student with the most outstanding academic performance in B.Ed 90 credit programme Bachelor of Education Prize Awarded to the student with the most outstanding academic performance at Level II Professor Aubrey Phillips Prize Awarded to the student with the most outstanding academic performance at Level III Bachelor of Education Prize - Online (Open Campus) Awarded to the student with the most outstanding academic performance at Level III B.Ed (Secondary) Distance Education Prize Awarded to the student with the most outstanding academic performance in the Distance programme FACULTY PRIZES Faculty Prize Awarded each year to the top FIVE (5) outstanding full-time students at Levels I and II.
 Students must have completed courses exclusively at Level I (for level I students) and II (for level II students) in order to be considered.
 Mokimon Prize Awarded to the most outstanding part-time/evening student upon completion of his/her Level I courses (30 credits).
 UNIVERSITY PRIZES The Dean's Award for Excellence The University recognizes the distinction achieved by its most outstanding student in Levels I, II and III of the Undergraduate Programme by awarding to such students the Dean's Award for Excellence.
 The Hugh Springer Prize This is a cross campus prize awarded to the most distinguished graduating undergraduate student in the Faculties of Humanities and Education and Social Sciences as a whole